-Michael O’Reirdan, M3AAWG Board Member and Chairman Emeritus (Comcast)
+Michael O’Reirdan, M3AAWG Chairman Emeritus and Senior Technical Advisor

 After serving three terms as M3AAWG Chairperson, Chris Roosenraad maintains an active role in the organization as Chairperson Emeritus.
-He has also served multiple terms as a co-vice chairman of the Messaging, Malware and Mobile Anti-Abuse Working Group and as co-chair of the M3AAWG Program Committee, which is responsible for organizing the three M3AAWG meetings each year.
-Previously, he served as chair of the M3AAWG Technical Committee.
-He is Director of Systems Engineering at Charter Communications with over 18 years of ISP experience, having worked for carriers in the U.S., Europe and Asia.
-Mr. Roosenraad has been involved in various computer vendor advisory boards and is active in other industry organizations.
+He has also served multiple terms as vice chairman, chair of the program committee, chair of the technical committee, and chair of the public policy committee.
+Mr. Roosenraad is currently a director at NeuStar, running the UltraDNS product line.
+Mr. Roosenraad has over 18 years of ISP experience having worked for carriers in the U.S., Europe and Asia.
+He has been involved in various computer vendor advisory boards and is active in other industry organizations.
 (Also see the video Learning from the Past to Protect the Future where he talks about the internet of things, self-driving cars and other emerging topics.)

 The M3AAWG Senior Technical Advisors also assist the committees in their work and share their expertise at M3AAWG meetings.